Chaotic Dynamics and Zero-Velocity Structures in the Pluto-Charon CR3BP: Abstract

 \section{Abstract}

-Pluto and Charon are a dwarf binary system with a high mass ratio $\mu$, preventing Trojan companions.
-This instability creates ideal intersections for low-energy pathways that spacecraft can traverse and serves as an important test case for stability at Lagrange points for high $\mu$ binaries.
-This study models the Pluto--Charon system in the planar Circular Restricted Three-Body Problem (CR3BP) and compares the tadpole and horseshoe orbits of a massless particle with known low-$\mu$ orbits.
-Moreover, we compared the trajectories for instances where the $L_1$ neck is opened and closed, and exhibited the corresponding zero-velocity curves; RK4 integration was used to update the position and velocity of the particle.
-We consistently observed chaotic and unpredictable trajectories, where small changes in initial parameters could completely alter the results; trajectories displayed the influence of higher values of $\mu$ on the stability of binary systems.
-These findings confirm that Pluto--Charon cannot host long-lived Trojan companions and instead behaves as a system of chaotic transport.
-Future work could extend the study to include the spatial or elliptic three-body problem, further refining the understanding of instability in high-$\mu$ binaries.
+Pluto and Charon are a dwarf binary system with a high mass ratio ($\mu \approx 0.109$), preventing the existence of stable Trojan companions.
+This instability creates ideal intersections for low-energy pathways that spacecraft can traverse and serves as a test case for stability at Lagrange points in high-$\mu$ binaries.
+This study models the Pluto–Charon system in the planar Circular Restricted Three-Body Problem (CR3BP) to validate the theoretical instability of its Lagrange points.
+Using fourth-order Runge–Kutta integration, we compute zero-velocity curves, Lagrange point locations, and compare tadpole and horseshoe trajectories of a massless particle with those of low-$\mu$ systems.
+The simulations reveal chaotic and unpredictable motion, where small variations in initial parameters lead to drastically different outcomes.
+These findings numerically confirm that Pluto–Charon cannot host long-lived Trojan companions, demonstrating the computational and educational value of CR3BP models to display chaotic transport in binary systems.
+Future extensions could incorporate the spatial or elliptic restricted three-body problem to further refine the analysis of instability in high-$\mu$ binaries.